 to keep the analogy more precise, one might multiply the melas by the twelve

-swaras of the saptaka to achieve a full eight-hundred and sixty potential works.
+swaras of the saptaka to achieve a full eight-hundred and sixty-four potential works.

 This leads to an essential distinction between Indian classical music and Western

 classical music historically between Bach and, say, Shostakovich.
 Indian classical